nprogress vs react-top-loading-bar

 • nprogress:

-Nprogress is a standalone library that can be integrated into any web application, regardless of the framework or library used.
-It requires minimal setup and can be easily added to existing projects with just a few lines of code, making it highly versatile for various environments.
+nprogress can be integrated into any web application, regardless of the framework or library used.
+It requires minimal setup and can be triggered by JavaScript events, making it versatile for various use cases.

 • react-top-loading-bar: